We can better understand how Washington thought by piecing together clues that have remained hidden in the books he once owned.

 In Federalist No. 51, James Madison asks, "But what is government itself but the greatest of all reflections on human nature?"
 He followed this rhetorical question with a poignant observation: "If men were angels, no government would be necessary."
 The picaresque novel portrays a world that is out of control, one where people grab all the money and power and control they can.
 The US Constitution, as The Federalist clarifies, provides a way to control human nature, to guard against the abuse of power and channel it to the common good.

 When George Washington died in 1799, his estate had to be inventoried.
-As was common in the eighteenth century, the books were catalogued volume by volume.
+As was common in the 18th century, the books were catalogued volume by volume.
 His library contained more than a thousand volumes, plus many more pamphlets.
 A man's library, it has been said, is a window to his soul.
 Because so many of the books Washington acquired during the last decade and a half of his life were presentation copies, his library may reveal less about the inner man than, say, the libraries of Thomas Jefferson or Benjamin Franklin.
 Yet the inventory of Washington's library that was taken upon his death does permit some conclusions.

 Washington's library reflects his practical bent.
 Most of the books he acquired late in life were highly useful works.
 Dictionaries and encyclopedias provided references he could dip into whenever he needed specific information.
 His collection of military books, perhaps the finest in Revolutionary America, seems remarkably purposeful.
 He did not read military books as a hobby.
 He expanded his military library during times of war but added few volumes to it in times of peace.
 His collection of law books, tiny compared with the typical library of the eighteenth-century Virginia gentleman, consisted mainly of practical works too.
 When Washington wrote the landmark will that freed his slaves, he did so without consulting an attorney: his law books alone gave him guidance.
 The few theoretical works in his legal collection treated the laws of nature and nations, which contained the fundamental theories that formed the basis of the US government.

 History and travel, two of the largest subject areas in Washington's library at Mount Vernon, proved ideal for recreational reading.
 Washington accepted the long-standing notion that literature must both delight and instruct.
 Travels offered exciting, action-packed narratives that nonetheless informed readers about geography and customs from around the world.
 Histories presented narratives of the past that could be used to shape the future.
 They let pragmatic readers like Washington know what to emulate and what to avoid.
-Biographies, in turn, presented patterns of behavior readers could use to shape their own.
+Biographies, in turn, presented patterns of behavior that readers could use to shape their own.

 The narrative aspect of travels and histories enhanced their readability, but another type of narrative, the novel, was largely absent from the library shelves at Mount Vernon.
-Washington did own Don Quixote, Gil Blas, and the picaresque English novels they inspired, but otherwise his library contained few novels.
+Washington did own Don Quixote, Gil Blas, and the picaresque English novels they inspired, but, otherwise, his library contained few novels.
 Washington had trouble reading fiction, that is, narratives lacking useful information.
-Agricultural treatises like those John Sinclair sent to him never seemed to tire Washington .
+Agricultural treatises like those John Sinclair sent to him never seemed to tire Washington.

 Viewed as literature, the novel and the agricultural treatise are polar opposites.
 The novel presents a narrative but lacks practical information; the agricultural treatise contains practical information but has no narrative.
 Or does it?
 Though agricultural treatises may lack any explicit narratives, they do have implicit ones.
 Forward-thinking readers like Washington could read an agricultural treatise with an eye toward what would happen once its schemes were put into practice.
 Instead of telling what has already happened, it foreshadows what will happen.